swkkd/gowebapi/docs/EventFrameApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **EventFrameGetAnnotationAttachmentMediaMetadataById**
-> MediaMetadata EventFrameGetAnnotationAttachmentMediaMetadataById(ctx, id, webId, optional)
+> MediaMetadata EventFrameGetAnnotationAttachmentMediaMetadataById(a.client.ctx, id, webId, optional)
 Gets the metadata of the media attached to the specified annotation.

 ### Required Parameters